Fangland: Film adaptation

 A film adaptation was announced in 2007, with Hilary Swank involved.
-Mark Wheaton wrote the first draft of the adaptation before the Writers Guild of America strike, and the global economic crisis.
+Mark Wheaton wrote the first draft of the adaptation before the Writers Guild of America strike, and the 2008 financial crisis.
 Sriram Das and Jason Blum produced the film for Blumhouse Prods.
 However, Swank is not involved.
 Before his death it was announced that Wes Craven had been hired to direct the adaptation, replacing Carpenter.
 The film has since been abandoned.